 "Tzaddik" gives a vital and intimate picture of Rabbi Nachman of Breslov (1772-1810).
 It is the most important sourcebook we have about the life of this outstanding sage, mystic, leader, and teacher, by the one who knew him best, his closest pupil, Rabbi Nathan.
 A faithful translation of biographical information, anecdotes, sayings and conversations, and even dreams and visions.
 This edition includes numerous additional passages from manuscript sources never before published even in Hebrew.

-Rabbi Nachman is famed and beloved for his simple teachings about faith, optimism, joy, etc., his down-to-earth advice, and his exquisite stories.
-Yet, seen at such close range in the pages of "Tzaddik", the picture that emerges is of one who, while being a man of flesh and blodd, lived on an entirely different plane from other people.
-Through all of Jewish history a small number of leaders stand alone-men of awesome stature, whose mission was universal.
+Rabbi Nachman is famed and beloved for his simple teachings about faith, optimism, joy, down-to-earth advice, and his exquisite stories.
+Yet, seen at such close range in the pages of "Tzaddik", the picture that emerges is of one who, while being a man of flesh and blood, lived on an entirely different plane from other people.
+Throughout all of Jewish history a small number of leaders stand on their own as men of awesome stature, whose mission was universal.
 Rabbi Nachman of Breslov was such a Tzaddik.

 Translated by Avraham Greenbaum.
 Edited by Moshe Mykoff.
-Hardcover, 489 pages, 6" x 9"
+Hardcover, 489 pages.